-Ankylosing Spondylitis is an autoimmune disease, meaning that it is caused by the body’s immune system making a mistake and attacking its own healthy cells and tissues.
+Ankylosing Spondylitis is an autoimmune disease: it is caused by the body’s immune system making a mistake and attacking its own healthy cells and tissues.
 The reason why it does this is not well understood.
 When the body’s immune system is “activated” and attacking the spine and joints, it can make a person feel very tired, similar to when they have the flu.

-Ankylosing Spondylitis is called a systemic rheumatic disease because it can affect other parts of the body (eyes, lungs, bowels, etc).
-It is very important that Ankylosing Spondylitis is assessed and treated as early as possible.
-This prevents further damage that can ultimately have crippling effects, and can reduce the risk of other problems associated with chronic inflammation, such as heart disease.
+Ankylosing Spondylitis is called a systemic rheumatic disease because it can also affect other parts of the body including the eyes, lungs, bowels, etc. It is very important that Ankylosing Spondylitis is diagnosed and treated as early as possible.
+Treatment prevents damage that can have crippling effects over time, and can reduce the risk of other problems associated with chronic inflammation such as heart disease.

 The most common symptom of Ankylosing Spondylitis (AS) is back pain and stiffness.
 It’s common for different people to show different symptoms, and experience different levels of discomfort and reduced mobility.
-Some people with Ankylosing Spondylitis live for years thinking they only have a stiff back, without realizing they might have a serious autoimmune disease like Ankylosing Spondylitis.
+Some people with Ankylosing Spondylitis live for years thinking they only have a stiff back without realizing they might have a serious autoimmune disease.

-Most people with Ankylosing Spondylitis noticed the first signs and symptoms of the disease in their late teens to early 30s, but it can strike at any time.
+Most people with Ankylosing Spondylitis notice the first signs and symptoms of the disease in their late teens to early 30s, but it can strike at any time.

 Over time, the inflammation caused by Ankylosing Spondylitis can eventually evolve from its starting point to the rest of the spine.
 It can also evolve to other areas of the body like the hips, shoulders, and sometimes the knees.
 In some people, the tendons surrounding the joints at the back of the heels (Achilles) or under the bottom of the feet (plantar fasciitis) may become inflamed.